papivot/pace-docs/PKS Cluster Access.md

  - [ ] **LDAP Referrals** `“Automatically follow any referrals”`
  - [ ] **External Groups Whitelist** `cluster_admin,cluster_dev,cluster_manager`

-Once the LDAP has been configured and configurations applied, the relevant LDAP groups needs to be added to the PKS UAA groups pks.clusters.admin and pks.clusters.manage.
+Once the LDAP has been configured and configurations applied, the relevant LDAP groups needs to be added to the PKS UAA groups **pks.clusters.admin** and **pks.clusters.manage**.
 This can be done by the following commands (after successfully login into the PKS UAA) -

 > ```shell
 > uaac group map --name pks.clusters.admin cn=cluster_admin,ou=Users,o=5d09126b7cb23249d327bffe,dc=domain,dc=com```